Online Business Systems

 Here’s an example.
 Onlinebusinesssystems.com takes you to a “home page” that can get you started with the “real” Online Business Systems.

-I will let you know here – and you will see soon why I am saying this – that if you add “two dashes” and go to online-business-systems.com, you get to the same page as this one.
+I will let you know here – and you will see soon why I am saying this – that if you add “two dashes” and go to online-business-systems.com, you get to the same page like this one.

 Clicking on the flashing “Click Here To Get Started” link takes you to their page to get their “income kit”, but that page’s address says you’re dealing with theonlinebusiness.com.